 Increasing student interaction is a goal for many teachers, but can be difficult with large classes, limited resources and mandated curricula.
 This interactive workshop takes teachers through the process of integrating interactive activities into their lesson plans, including matching activities to topics, troubleshooting potential challenges and creating personalized implementation plans.

 - Workshop presented at the 2018 Africa TESOL Conference, Dakar, Senegal.

 Drama can help language learners counter dominant narratives, develop empathy and understand their identities, while developing their language skills and addressing social issues.
 This interactive workshop provides a framework for integrating drama for social justice into English classes and provides teachers an opportunity to experience dramatic activities firsthand.

-• Workshop accepted for the 2018 TESOL Convention, Chicago, IL.
+• Workshop presented at the 2018 TESOL Convention, Chicago, IL.

 As teachers of developing multilinguals, we want our students to draw on all their linguistic, communicative and intellectual resources.
 This session presents a classroom research project conducted in Ecuador that combined plurilingual pedagogy with Gardner’s multiple intelligences and provides activity ideas and resources for incorporating multiplicity into your own classes.

-• Research-oriented presentation accepted for the 2018 TESOL Convention, Chicago, IL.
+• Research-oriented presentation at the 2018 TESOL Convention, Chicago, IL.